- Normal precautions

 The hurricane season in the Caribbean normally runs from July to October.
 You should pay close attention to local and international weather reports and follow the advice of local authorities.
 Always monitor local and international weather updates for the region by accessing, for example, the Weather Channel,or the US National Hurricane Centre website.

-Crime rates in Guatemala are high, with most incidents involving local gangs.
-However, crime can be indiscriminate and can occur in tourist areas.
+While most incidents involve local gangs, crime can be indiscriminate and can occur in tourist areas.
+Tourists may be directly targeted, or may be affected as a bystander or passer-by.
 You should exercise caution when travelling in all areas of the country and avoid travelling on your own at night.
 Beware of scams.

 You should only use radio or hotel taxis.
 You should remain vigilant and aware, including when using ATMs.
 Petty theft of passports and other personal belongings is common.
 You should be particularly aware when travelling on public transport as bags left in overhead compartments can be stolen.
 Avoid displaying valuable items, and carry small amounts of cash.